Kasia's Impact Story: From Graphic Design to Digital Ecology — Shaping a Sustainable Tomorrow at Tomorrow University

 "The move-fast-and-break-approach is exciting, but most of the time it is not sustainable."

 Kasia is putting her finger on an important problem.
-The many emails we all sent on a daily basis, the files and pictures we store or products we buy online demand energy, and quite a bit of it.
-The digital economy accounts for 16% of the global energy consumption and the CO2 emissions are comparable to 3 million cars on the road.¹ “The problem is that few people know about this.”
+The many emails we all send on a daily basis, the files and pictures we store, or products we buy online demand energy, and of it.
+The digital economy accounts for 16% of the global energy consumption, and the CO2 emissions are comparable to 3 million cars on the road.
+“The problem is that few people know about this.”
 With her consultancy, she raises awareness and provides solutions.
 “It starts with decluttering your computer and changing your own online behavior, simply by knowing that everything you do online consumes energy,” Kasia explains.
 Ultimately, digital companies will have to consider which energy source they use to satisfy their growing demand, a large portion of which is still powered by coal.

 On Thursday, Kasia is scheduled to present her solution in the Business Challenge Pitch Contest powered by ToU, its Founding Partner EintrachtTech, and their partners Deutsche Bank, Deutsche Börse, Cheil Germany, PwC Germany, and DPD.
-Kasia entered her solution to the question: How can local stores in the Rhein-Main-Region be digitized and connected to a digital ecosystem?
-The winner of the pitch will receive a substantial scholarship for the Professional Master’s program beginning on April 26.
+Kasia entered her solution to the question: How can local stores in the Rhein-Main Region be digitized and connected to a digital ecosystem?
+The pitch winner will receive a substantial scholarship for the Professional Master’s program beginning on April 26.